 This intervention is expected to address a chronic development issue and to have a cross-cutting impact on UN Social Development Goals: SDG3: Ensure healthy lives and promote well-being for all of all ages.
 SDG5: Achieve gender equality and empower all women and girls, and SDG17: Partnerships for the goals.

-IMPROVE project develops several tools to increase reporting and detection of domestic violence by empowering the victims to understand their rights for services and justice and by supporting Police Authorities, Civil Society Organizations and other frontline responder organisations to enhance their competencies to utilize innovative solutions that enable and accelerate policy implementation.
-IMPROVE will develop a Conversational (multilingual) AI Chatbot (AinoAid) that provides the victims immediate advice and risk assessment as well as guidance towards the available service provisions.
+IMPROVE project develops several tools to increase reporting and detection of domestic violence by empowering the victims to understand their rights for services and justice and by supporting Police Authorities, Civil Society Organizations and other frontline responder organisations to enhance their competencies to utilise innovative solutions that enable and accelerate policy implementation.
+In the IMPROVE project, we develop our AinoAid services to provide the victims with immediate advice, risk assessment, and guidance towards the available service provisions.

 Partners involved in the project: We Encourage, POLAMK and THL, among 13 other EU partners